 Can’t Access 10.0.0.1?
 Here’s What to Do:

-If you’re seeing an error message like “This site can’t be reached,” or the webpage isn’t responding, it’s possible your router is having trouble.
-You can follow the steps below to troubleshoot the issue:
+If you see an error like “This site can’t be reached” or the page doesn’t load, your router may be having trouble.
+Try these steps to fix it:

 2. Check Connection:

-Make sure your device is properly connected to the router.
-If you’re using a laptop or desktop PC, you have two connection options: connect via Wi-Fi for wireless access or use an Ethernet cable for a more stable, wired connection.
+Make sure your device is connected to the router.
+On a laptop or desktop, you can connect either wirelessly via Wi-Fi or with a stable wired connection using an Ethernet cable.

 3. Restart Your Router:

-Long-press the power button until you see your router’s lights blink, or simply unplug it.
-Wait for about 30 seconds, and then plug it back in.
-Make sure the cables are plugged in correctly and there are no loose connections.
+Hold the power button until the lights turn off and back on, or unplug the router for 30 seconds and plug it back in.
+Make sure the cables are plugged in and there are no loose connections.

 4. IP Conflict: